 Fire Safety Awareness – Prevention

 Check all the cords in your premises for signs of fraying or wear and tear, replacing any damaged wires that you find.
-Make use of surge protectors, especially on high voltage electronics, to prevent them catching fire during power spikes.
+Make use of surge protectors, especially on high voltage electronics, to prevent them from catching on fire during power spikes.
 You should also avoid placing rugs or other coverings over wires wherever possible, and otherwise not pinching them.

 Fire Safety Awareness – Prevention in Residential or Care homes